LucyPill/Kanine_Means/README.md

 ![Test_prediction.png](https://github.com/LucyPill/Kanine_Means/blob/main/Images_Final_Repo/Test_prediction%20.png)

 * This model has limitations but for us worked fined because our data displays a linear trend
-*  Our dataset was very small and the other models we tried didnt work as well as the logistic regression model
+*  Our dataset was very small, and the other models we tried didnt work as well as the logistic regression model
+*
+#### What our model tells us?

 # Tableau Dashboard
 Tableau public was used to create visualizations for the presentation.
 For dashboars and stories were created.
 (See links below)